STORY UPDATED: check for updates below.

 His name also still appears in this table listing Medal of Honor recipients (archived here).

-Lead Stories reached out to the Department of Defense for comment and we will update this story if a reply is received.
+Lead Stories reached out to the Department of Defense for comment via email.
+A Defense official replied:

 Updates: